PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-06-dhcp-backups-powershell.md

 ---
 Backing up a DHCP server is simple using the cmdlets `Backup-DhcpServer` and `Restore-DhcpServer`.
 There are a couple gotchas and while it is not as directory specific as the [dns backups]() are I chose to use the same directories out of convenience,

-> :pencil2: ACLs must be set to give "DHCP Server" full control over the restoration files otherwise the import fails.
+> :pencil: ACLs must be set to give "DHCP Server" full control over the restoration files otherwise the import fails.

-> :pencil2: The service must be restarted prior to removing the restoration files, otherwise you get errors and no restoration occurs.
+> :pencil: The service must be restarted prior to removing the restoration files, otherwise you get errors and no restoration occurs.

 ## Code
 ### Backup